solosage1/anyprice-oracle/EIP.md

 ## Security Risk Register

-Implementing ERC-76xx entails several risks which should be catalogued and managed:
+Implementing ERC-76xx entails several risks which should be catalogued and managed.
+The following register considers risks applicable to the standard in general.
+For Version 1.0 implementations on OP-Stack chains, which exclusively use the canonical Bedrock Cross-Domain Messenger, certain risks (particularly those related to alternative, non-canonical transport layers or off-chain signers) are largely mitigated by the inherent security of the L1 and the canonical messenger.
+However, these risks remain relevant for potential future ERC-76xx extensions that might define such alternative paths, or for implementations on non-OP-Stack chains using different transport mechanisms.

 * **Stale Data / Timing Risk:** A data update might arrive or be executed after its intended validity window, potentially leading contracts to act on outdated information.
 Mitigation: Include timestamps/expiries in messages and have receivers check them (per spec).
 If an update is too old, it should be ignored.
 Also, design the system so critical updates are sent with some time margin or repeated if needed.
-* **Oracle Manipulation:** If using an optimistic fast path (trusted relayers or signers), a malicious or compromised actor could inject false data on the target chain.
-Mitigation: Require multiple independent signers (quorum) for fast updates, and use a challenge period where conflicting proof can overwrite false data.
-Align incentives by slashing or economic security (like a bond posted by relayers that is slashed on bad data).
-Additionally, limit the scope: e.g., cap how far the data can deviate, to catch anomalies.
+* **Oracle Manipulation:** This risk primarily concerns scenarios where data can be injected or altered by non-canonical actors (e.g., via a compromised fast-path relayer or a malicious signer quorum in a hypothetical future extension or a non-OP-Stack implementation).
+Mitigation for such scenarios would typically involve: requiring multiple independent signers (quorum) for fast updates, using a challenge period where conflicting proof can overwrite false data, and aligning incentives by slashing or economic security (like a bond posted by relayers that is slashed on bad data).
+Additionally, limiting the scope (e.g., cap how far the data can deviate) can help catch anomalies.
+For ERC-76xx Version 1.0 on OP-Stack chains, this risk is significantly minimized as data integrity relies on the security of the L1 source and the canonical Bedrock CXM; manipulation would require compromising L1 itself or the Bedrock bridge contracts.
 * **Replay Attacks:** A valid data message on one chain could be replayed on another chain, or the same message applied twice, if not uniquely identified.
 Mitigation: Use chainId and nonce in the message.
   Each update ID should be unique (perhaps a combination of source chain, sequence number, and feed ID).